rreece/rreece.github.io/outline-of-philosophy/statistics.md

 -   Dan A. Roberts.
 (2021).
 [Why is AI hard and physics simple?](https://arxiv.org/abs/2104.00008) [^Roberts2021]
     -   See also: [Unreasonable effectiveness](math.html#unreasonable-effectiveness)

+Raissi et al.:

+>   encoding such structured information into a learning
+>   algorithm results in amplifying the information content of the data
+>   that the algorithm sees, enabling it to quickly steer itself towards
+>   the right solution and generalize well even when only a few training
+>   examples are available. [^Raissi2017Ip2]

+Roberts:

 >   From an algorithmic complexity standpoint it is somewhat
->   miraculous that we can compress our huge look-up table of experiment/outcome into such
+>   miraculous that we can compress our huge look-up table of experiment/outcome
->   an efficient description.
-In many senses, this type of compression is precisely what we
+>   into such an efficient description.
+In many senses, this type of compression
->   mean when we say that physics enables us to understand a given phenomenon. [^Roberts2021p7]
+>   is precisely what we mean when we say that physics enables us to understand
+>   a given phenomenon. [^Roberts2021p7]

+[^Raissi2017Ip2]: @Raissi_2017_Physics_informed_deep_learning_Part_I_Data\, p.
+2.
 [^Roberts2021]: @Roberts_2021_Why_is_AI_hard_and_physics_simple\.
 [^Roberts2021p7]: @Roberts_2021_Why_is_AI_hard_and_physics_simple\, p.
 7.
 [^Wolpert1995]: @Wolpert_1995_No_free_lunch_theorems_for_search\.